Frequently Asked Questions

 Yes.
 Glycerin is a natural part of the vegetable oils we use to make our soaps, so it is a natural part of all Sapo Company soaps.
 Our soaps qualify as "glycerin soaps," because glycerin accounts for 9-10% of the final product.
 Unlike most commercial soap companies, we retain all glycerin produced during the saponification process.
 Our soaps differ from clear "glycerin soaps" because our bars are not transparent.
 To produce their transparency, "glycerin soaps" contain a sugar-alcohol compound that can dry your skin.

 All the colors of Sapo Company soaps come from plant ingredients.
 In many cases, the herbs provide the color, though some essential oils also contribute color.
 Because the herbs we use may vary from batch to batch based on our suppliers, our soap bars often exhibit slight variations in color.
 This is completely normal.
 This slight variation is one of the reasons many people choose to use synthetic pigments.
-We do not use any synthetic/ artificial colors.
+We do not use any synthetic or artificial colors.

 Do you use a superfatting process?